10

 – Novak

-Oct 23, 2020 at 19:44
+Commented Oct 23, 2020 at 19:44

 • 1

 \$\begingroup\$ That all said, I'm unsure such a proposal is needed as one of our dupe criteria is that the older question obviously answers the newer one.
 And what you're proposing seems to only apply if duplicates are made where that criterion is failed; in other words, where questions are wrongly marked as duplicates.
-I believe the question should have remained in some state until a Meta was asked about whether the general question should address the specific case; this didn't happen. \$\endgroup\$ Oct 23, 2020 at 19:45
+I believe the question should have remained in some state until a Meta was asked about whether the general question should address the specific case; this didn't happen. \$\endgroup\$ Commented Oct 23, 2020 at 19:45

 1